The Importance and How-To of Condom Sizing

-Now to get the correct size you can follow these general guidelines.
-Most male condoms in North America are made to fit the “average” man, which is between 5.1″ and 6.5″ long and 5″ girth.
-Thus, size “regular” condom tends to be 7.5″ long and 2.0-2.2″ base width (this is the condom lying flat, not the circumference).
+According to a recent study by the Kinsey Institute, most male condoms in North America are made to fit the “average” guy who measures 5.57″ long and 4.8″ girth.
+Thus, size “regular” condoms tend to be 7.5″ long and 2.0-2.2 base width.
+Base width is the condom lying flat.
+It is not the circumference.

 Generally, if you measure less than 4.8 inches in girth, go with snugger fit condoms.
 If you are thicker than 5.2 inches go with larger condoms.
 For more suggestions and details, for example on shape and material, go to our post titled What Condom Size Am I? (can you tell we get this question a lot?).